pvcraven/arcade_book/source/chapters/01_setup/setup.rst

 .. sectnum::

-Understanding and Setting up Your System
+Understanding and Setting Up Your System
 ========================================

 Before you begin, you need to install a few things on the computer.